qmaness-hue/qmaness-hue.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: LM7805

 **Rationale:** The LM7805--while not as efficient as others and lacking impressive specifications--is perfectly capable of doing what is required by the filter subsystem.
 Considering that only +5V and a current of ~750mA is necessitated by the system, the specifications given by the LM7805 is more than enough.
 It must also be pointed out that, as students, we already have easy access to this voltage regulator.
-It's a simple choice, but the subsystem doesn't need a complex voltage regulator.
+It's a simple choice, and the subsystem doesn't need a complex voltage regulator.